Reviews You Can Rely On

 What's the Best Value?

-Value is subjective, as all dog owners aren't looking for the same features in a dog harness.
-A product with tactical style attachment points for MOLLE/PALs or Velcro-compatible accessories and patches, protective heavy materials, and oversized handles for large energetic dog handling may not be as valuable if all you really need is a simple webbing harness with high-visibility reflective stitching for a brief walk around the block in the evening after work.
-Purchasing a harness with those additional features wouldn't add any value to your purchase because they don't align with your needs.
-For example, ease of donning is likely more important for folks with excitable dogs, and owners of smaller dogs may not find it as important to have a no-pull harness.
+Value is subjective, as different dog owners look for different features in a dog harness.
+A product with tactical style attachment points for MOLLE/PALs or hook and loop-compatible accessories and patches, protective heavy materials, and oversized handles for large energetic dog handling may not be as valuable if all you really need is a simple webbing harness with high-visibility reflective stitching for a brief walk around the block in the evening after work.
+Ease of donning is likely more important for folks with excitable dogs, and owners of smaller dogs may not find it as important to have a no-pull harness.
 We highlight the best harnesses based on individual metrics so that you can choose the perfect harness for you and your dog.

-The Babyltrl Oxford No Pull is our top choice for value thanks to a nice balance of features and affordability.
-It performed very well in all of our tests and includes basic handling features we've come to expect, including a no-pull front clip-in point, handle for restraining, reflective stitching for safety, and locking buckles.
-It is neither bulky nor heavy, yet it is much better padded than just pieces of bar-tacked webbing.
+The Eagloo No Pull Pet Harness offers great value for its nice balance of features and affordability.
+It performed well in almost all our testing and includes the features we've come to expect, such as a no-pull front clip-in point, a handle for restraining, reflective stitching for safety, and locking buckles.
+It is neither bulky nor heavy, yet it is much better padded than just simple bar-tacked webbing harnesses that often cost just as much.

 dog harness - the copatchy adjustable harness has a large, easy to grab flexible...